Many Tuesdays Later

 She nodded, tears already gathering.

-“I got a little lost,” she said.
+She looked up at him.
+“I got a little lost,” she said between bites of the BLT.
 “Turns out walking back from the celestial depot takes longer than you think when you don’t have train fare.”

 “Where is the depot?”